johndbigboi/M2-project-QuizGame/README.md

 ### Project Goals:

-The goal of this project is from the concept of the tv show Money Heist giving the user an interactive, challenging and suspense feel of a quiz game.
-The project is aimed towards the general knowledge questions suitable for all ages.
-The game needs to be visually close to the design of the show to encourage the user more interaction generating interest for continued use of the game whilst also providing a good User Experience.
+The goal of this project, from the concept of the tv show Money Heist, is to give the user an interactive, challenging and suspenseful quiz game.
+The project is based on general knowledge questions, suitable for all ages.
+The game needs to be visually close to the design of the show to encourage more user interaction, generating interest for continued use of the game, whilst also providing a good user experience.

-The main goal of making the project <strong>Quiz Game</strong> is to be build by using HTML, CSS, JavaScript and to use API for external files for the gameplay.
+The main goal of making the project <strong>Money Heist Quiz Game</strong> is to be developed by using HTML, CSS, JavaScript and to use API for external files for the gameplay.

 #### Target Audience Goals:

-The game aims to be played by all aged group.
+The game aims to be played by all age groups.

 #### User Goals:

 * The goal of making this project is for the users to have fun playing the game and at the same time educating the users from the informative questions.
-* Feel the suspense of the show thru a quiz game.
+* Feel the suspense of the show through a quiz game.
 * Send a message via contact form.
 * Map for the developer address.
 * Interact with the website on both desktop tablet or mobile.